 Efficacy data, argument or use of a reference product to satisfy efficacy criteria may not be needed in an application submission for some products.
 For more information see the legislative instrument.

-The guideline should be read in conjunction with any relevant product-specific guidelines.
+This guideline should be read in conjunction with any relevant product-specific guidelines available under efficacy and safety (Part 8) of the data guidelines.

 One method of satisfying the APVMA of the efficacy and crop safety of a product is to submit the results of properly designed and conducted laboratory and/or field-scale trials that demonstrate the product’s efficacy and crop safety.